 - Red food dye

-- Melt chocolate in a microwave-safe bowl for about 90 seconds, stirring every 30 seconds.
-Add canola oil and red food dye and stir to combine until red velvet-colored.
+- Melt the chocolate in a microwave-safe bowl for about 90 seconds, stirring every 30 seconds.
+Add canola oil and red food dye, and stir to combine until red velvet-colored.

-- Drizzle the sugar cookies with red velvet drizzle and add sprinkles.
+- Drizzle the sugar cookies with the red velvet drizzle, and add sprinkles.
 Let them cool until the chocolate has hardened.

 - Using a skewer, stamp a small hole through the top of the heart.
 Carefully push the twine through the cookie.